There’s no foolproof, surefire recipe for success. Everybody’s path is different.

 6. They Have Grit

 To pursue career progression, successful CPA’s are not afraid to try new things.
-They take risks.
+They take risks, which in turn pushes them to grow.

 Of course, sometimes they may fail.
 But, if and when that happens, they dust themselves off and jump right back on their feet.
 Rather than viewing failure as the be-all and end-all, they see it as a valuable learning experience they can utilize to launch even further growth.